blixtra/inspektor-gadget/README.md

 A Gadget is an [OCI image](https://opencontainers.org/) that includes one or more eBPF programs, metadata YAML file and, optionally, a WASM module for post processing and logo file.
 They are the central component of Inspektor Gadget's framwork.
 As OCI images that use the same tooling as containers and share the same attributes; shareable, modular, etc.
 Gadgets are built using the `ig image build` command.
-You can find a growing collection of Gadgets
+You can find a growing collection of Gadgets on [Artifact HUB](https://artifacthub.io/packages/search?kind=22).
+This includes both in-tree Gadgets (hosted in this git repository in the [/gadgets](/gadgets/README.md) directory and third-party Gadgets).

 See the [Gadget documentation](/gadgets/README.md) for more information.